KaneCheshire/ShowTime/README.md

 - Step 1: Drop `ShowTime.swift` into your project or copy the contents of it where ever you like.
 - Step 2: There is no step 2; you're ready to go.

+**NOTE** If you're using Xcode 8.3.2 or newer you may get a warning about `initialize()` being unavailable in future versions of Swift.
+When this is removed by Apple, I have a decent workaround ready to implement, but may mean an extra step in the setup process.

 ## Usage

 ShowTime works out of the box, but you can customise it to turn it on or off (you could use this to have a demo environment), change the colour and outline of the taps, and even choose whether to display the number of taps for multiple taps.